Annie Chapman: Murder

-Shortly before 5:00 a.m. on 8 September, the son of a resident of 29 Hanbury Street, John Richardson, entered the back yard of the property to check the padlocked cellar in the yard was still intact and to trim a loose piece of leather from his boot.
-Richardson verified the cellar was still padlocked, then sat on the rear steps of the property to trim the loose leather from his boot, noting nothing untoward.
-He then exited the property via the front door approximately three minutes later, having not proceeded beyond the steps to the back yard.
+Shortly before 5:00 am on 8 September, John Richardson, the son of a resident of 29 Hanbury Street, entered the back yard of the property to check that the padlocked cellar remained secure and to trim a loose piece of leather from his boot.
+He confirmed the cellar was still padlocked, then sat on the rear steps to cut away the loose leather, noticing nothing unusual.
+Richardson left the property via the front door approximately three minutes later, having not ventured beyond the steps into the yard.

-At approximately 5:15 a.m., a tenant of 27 Hanbury Street named Albert Cadosch entered the yard of the property to use the lavatory.
-Cadosch later informed police he had heard a woman say, "No, no!" before hearing the sound of something or someone falling against the fence dividing the back yards of numbers 27 and 29 Hanbury Street.
-He did not investigate these sounds.
+At approximately 5:15 am, Albert Cadosch, a tenant of 27 Hanbury Street, entered his back yard to use the lavatory.
+He later told police he heard a woman say, "No, no!" followed by the sound of something – or someone – falling against the fence dividing the yards of numbers 27 and 29 Hanbury Street.
+He did not investigate the noises.

 The entrance to the yard of 29 Hanbury Street.
 Chapman's body was found lying parallel to the fence, with her head almost touching the rear steps of this property, on 8 September 1888.